-We collect your rubbish, recycling and garden waste in separate bins.
+We collect your rubbish, recycling and garden waste in separate bins (with a box for your glass recycling) or in purple and clear sacks.

-You need to place your bin at the edge of your home by 7.00am on the day of your collection.
+Your containers should be placed at the edge of your property by 7.00am on the day of your collection.

-You can help stop your bins getting lost by marking them with your house number or name and collecting them as soon as possible after they are emptied.
+You can help stop your bins getting lost by marking them with your house number or house name and returning them to your property as soon as possible after they are emptied.

 Recycling for flats